billabear/docs/docs/technical/commands/fix_stats.md

 It looks through the subscription data and finds the active subscriptions for a date range and sets that in the stat for that day, month, year.

+It looks through the customer data and finds customer created for a day range and sets the stats.

 ## How to run

 The following command can be used to execute the command.